When is The Falcon and The Winter Soldier TV series released on Disney+?

-Avengers-adjacent superheroes Bucky Barnes (AKA The Winter Soldier) and Sam “Falcon” Wilson are to steer their very own Disney TV present in 2020.

-The six-part collection is being written by Malcom Spellman (Empire), with Kari Skogland (The Handmaid’s Story) set to direct – and it’s anticipated to observe on from the occasions of Avengers: Endgame.

-Which means that the adventures of the newly-anointed Captain America (Falcon) are to start on the Mickey Mouse Corp’s new streaming service, which is sort of a giant deal.
+Because of this the adventures of the newly-anointed Captain America (Falcon) are to start on the Mickey Mouse Corp’s new streaming service, which is form of an enormous deal.

-Right here’s all the pieces we find out about The Falcon and The Winter Soldier.
+Right here’s the whole lot we learn about The Falcon and The Winter Soldier.

 When will the Falcon/Winter Soldier TV collection be launched?